beta-europe/www.beta-europe.org/_pages/signature-generator.md

 ## Frequently Asked Questions

 My title/name is wrong.
 What should I do?
 :   The name and the title are imported from the forum.
-Please send a PM to [r.riemann](https://forum.beta-europe.org/u/r.riemann) to have it corrected.
+Please send a PM to [the IT Team](IT@Beta-europe.org) to have it corrected.

 What is the meaning of `-- ` (dash-dash-space)?
 :   Good mail applications will remove the signature from replies and this character combination on a single line indicates the beginning of the signature.